Superman-jp/SAS_Plotter/docs/_sources/Sankey.rst.txt

 - **stat : keyword (optional)**

-   displays the frequency or percentage of nodes and links. the keyword described below is available.
+   displays the frequency or percentage of nodes and links. the keyword described below is available. default is "both".

       * FREQ: frequency
       * PCT:  percentage(displays second decimal place)